 Sounder South commuter trains offer a high-capacity transit option capable of moving significant numbers of people during the busiest commute hours.
 Trains have diesel locomotives propelling seven, double-decker passenger cars with a seated capacity of nearly 1000 people.
 These coaches provide comfortable seating, work tables, power outlets, on-board Wi-Fi, bicycle storage, and restrooms.
 They operate on tracks owned by the BNSF Railway (BNSF) between Seattle and Tacoma, and on tracks owned by Sound Transit between Tacoma and Lakewood.
-In the future, trains will run farther southwest on Sound Transit-owned tracks to stations in Tillicum and DuPont.
+In the future, Sound Transit plans to run trains farther southwest on Sound Transit-owned tracks to stations in Tillicum and DuPont.
 With a predictable schedule and generally reliable on-time performance, Sounder South has earned consistent high marks from its customers.

 The communities served by the Sounder South service are projected to continue growing, as population and employment in the region grow.
-To continue providing a reliable commute option, Sounder will need to grow along with them.
-The ST3 Plan passed by voters in 2016 provided resources - \$934 million (in 2014\$) - to support growth in Sounder South capacity in coming years.
-However, the plan did not specify how that growth should happen.
-Instead, it left room for Sound Transit to study the corridor and work with partners to develop a system plan to articulate a growth strategy for Sounder South.
+To continue providing a reliable commute option, Sounder would need to grow along with them.
+The Sound Transit 3 (ST3) Plan passed by voters in 2016 provided resources - \$934 million (in 2014\$) - to support growth in Sounder South capacity in coming years.
+The ST3 Plan established a general framework for expanding the capacity of Sounder South commuter rail service and enhancing service.

-This Sounder South Strategic Development and Implementation Plan (SDIP) presents a strategy to give Sound Transit the flexibility to tailor a series of Sounder capacity enhancements to address expected changes in ridership demand between now and 2041, the ST3 Plan horizon year.
+This Sounder South Strategic Development and Implementation Plan (SDIP) provides an opportunity to study the corridor and work with partners to develop a system plan.
+The SDIP presents a flexible strategy to tailor a series of Sounder capacity enhancements to address expected changes in ridership demand between now and 2041, the ST3 Plan horizon year.
 To support the approach, the plan: